vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/10/004_sarpaviShadUrIkaraNam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xvi. (with one or two changes of order: see below).
 Not noticed in Vāit.
-Quoted (vs. 1), as addressed to Takṣaka (king of the serpent-divinities), in Kāuç.
+Quoted (vs. 1), as addressed to Takṣaka (king of the serpent-divinities), in Kāuś.
 32. 20, and also 139.
 8, in the ceremonies of beginning Vedic study (see further under vss.
 25, 26).

 ## Translations